-When it comes to breakfast at our house, we have a few guidelines–
+When it comes to breakfast at our house, we have a few guidelines

 Menu Planning and Prepping – You will be hungry today, so why wait until it slips up on you?
 A little menu planning can save time, ward off frustration and improve your health and vitality – because you’ll be eating better.
 This step is especially important if you are someone who skips breakfast or stands at the counter to eat breakfast while your children sit to eat.
 Take 20 minutes, browse through the kitchen and layout a menu for 3 or 4 days at a time.
 Try and think even a little further ahead.
 Bake extra potatoes or root vegetables with dinner and use the leftovers the next morning.
 It’s pretty easy to turn left over mashed potatoes into potato pancakes like those pictured.
 I think I mixed about 3 cups of potatoes with an egg, some saute’d peppers, green onions salt and pepper and onto the skillet they go….

 What if you vary from your menu?
 No worries, it’s not a test.
 It’s a habit that can help keep you on track–even if you just start with a breakfast menu.
 Simply pick up where you left off or revise your plan.

-Protein is served with each breakfast.
-This might be eggs, lentils, nuts and seeds, broth and a little meat.
+Protein is served with each breakfast – This might be eggs, lentils, nuts and seeds, broth and a little meat.
 Baked goods (French toast or muffins) may appear, but not without a little fat and protein to anchor them.

 - They are not a whole food.
 Products are made up of foods that are fragmented and combined with other foods in a plant somewhere then shipped to you.
 They might be a whole food if you’ve made them yourself, but again, you will likely skip the step of chewing, you may over consume.
 No one needs a whole head of kale and whatever else you’ve tossed in at one setting.
 That’s asking your body to process a lot at once.
-They may contribute to a rushed and hurried diet–which is one of the biggest factors in GERD, acid reflux, constipation, bloating and diarrhea.
-And did I mention they are cold?
-So consider cutting them out if you have low body temperature conditions like hypothyroid or adrenal fatigue.
+Too many nutrients all at once burdens the body and can lead to high Liver enzyme counts and pre-diabetic conditions

 Will it carry us to lunch?
 Yep, it is really a consideration and breakfast is often the largest meal for my family because of it.
 Clara had a zero hour class her sophomore year.
 That meant she had to be to school by 6:40 and lunch wasn’t until 11:30.
 That’s way too long to go without food and expect her to or us to have energy or focus.
 We usually had breakfast by 6, she kept a variety of snacks in her locker and backpack and would nibble around 9-10, then she’d be good until lunch.
 No crashing in chemistry class or on clients please.

-Share the duties.
-Nourishing the family and kitchen duties are social and life skills and should rarely be one person’s duty, especially if you have children.
+Share the duties – Nourishing the family and kitchen duties are social and life skills and should rarely be one person’s duty, especially if you have children.
 All too often I hear from clients how frustrated they are about being responsible for all the meals, cooking and cleaning up.
 It’s a life skill that should be taught sooner rather than later.
 Cooking and eating when angry, resentful or frustrated are not ideal for healthy digestion.
 So start getting the family to help out.

-Give thanks.
-However you do it, show gratitude – for the opportunity to eat, for the beautiful food, for the person who prepared it.
+Give thanks – However you do it, show gratitude – for the opportunity to eat, for the beautiful food, for the person who prepared it.
 A little gratitude goes a long way.